 Many times penny stocks are used to grow small accounts.
 However, learning options basics can give you another option besides penny stocks.

 Because the penny stock sector is highly manipulated, you need a penny stock list you can trust.
 Options are much harder to manipulate.
+Because they have more moving parts than stocks, they have higher profit and loss.

 Who the heck needs 30 different kinds of jam to choose from?
 Don’t get me started on milk.